tim-smart/effect-io-ai/effect/Option-getOrThrow.md

 # getOrThrow

-Extracts the value of an `Option` or throws if the `Option` is `None`.
+Extracts the value of an `Option` or throws a default error if the `Option` is `None`.

-The thrown error is a default error.
-To configure the error thrown, see {@link getOrThrowWith}.
+**Details**

+This function extracts the value from an `Option` if it is `Some`.
+If the `Option` is `None`, it throws a default error.
+It is useful for fail-fast scenarios where the absence of a value is treated as an exceptional case and a default error is sufficient.

 To import and use `getOrThrow` from the "Option" module: